cltrudeau/django-airplane/README.rst

 Supports
 ========

-django-airplane has been tested with Python 2.7, 3.5, 3.6 and Django 1.11 and
+django-airplane has been tested with Python 2.7, 3.6, 3.7 against Django 1.11 and Python 3.6, 3.7 against Django 2.1 and 2.2.
+Older versions of Django
-2.0.
-Older versions of Django should still work but aren't tested against.
+should still work but aren't tested against.

 Docs
 ====